 The two key ingredients are Wholesome Sweeteners allulose and oat fiber.
 Allulose adds sweetness and the oat fiber adds bulk but zero calories.
 The muffins look kind of small, but they are around 2 ounces each and pretty filling from all the fiber.
 If you are not familiar with these two ingredients, you can still make the muffins using substitutes in the ingredient list.

 Here’s a list of ingredients with a few notes.
 Also, these are not keto.
 Here’s a link to the keto bran muffin recipe.

 - Unprocessed Wheat Bran — Basic ingredient which you shouldn’t have trouble finding at any health food store or on-line.

 - Oat Fiber — Adds bulk and zero calories.
 It’s used in commercial low carb, low calorie breads, and is becoming a more popular ingredient.
-I recommend Anthony’s brand from Amazon.
+I recommend Anthony’s brand.
 If you don’t have the oat fiber you can make low calorie bran muffins with another 1/4 cup of wheat bran, but it will increase the calorie count a tiny bit.

 - Flour — Regular all-purpose or white whole wheat are fine.

 - Allulose — Available in the baking aisle of regular grocery stores under the name Wholesome Sweeteners.
 You can also order it.
 Allulose is not as sweet as sugar, so if you substitute sugar or another sweetener you will need less.
 For instance, you can use 3 tablespoons of coconut sugar or brown sugar in place of the 4 tablespoons allulose.
 Using sugar will add about 25 calories to each muffin.

 - Oil — Any type of oil should be fine.
 I use canola or grapeseed.